Title: Me Before You

 A Love Story for this generation, Me Before You brings to life two people who couldn’t have less in common—a heartbreakingly romantic novel that asks, What do you do when making the person you love happy also means breaking your own heart?

 Book vs. Movie: Me Before You

-Me Before You by Jojo Moyes is a book to movie adaptation that will rip your heart out and make you contemplate the way you live your life.
+Me Before You by Jojo Moyes is a movie that will rip your heart out and the book will do the same.
+There aren’t many differences between the novel and the film in this adaptation, which is really exciting for book lovers.
 While the book has so much more to offer the reader, the film is a very well executed version of the novel.
 Most of the events and details from the book are included and are seamlessly translated to the screen.
 Readers will not be disappointed and those who have yet to read the book are never left in the dark, making this one of the best book to movie adaptations that I have seen in quite some time.

 Jojo Moyes’s Me Before You is a contemporary novel that really digs deep into the topics of family, love and living life to the fullest.
 Through its quirky and intoxicating main character, Louisa, the reader discovers just how important living a rich life is.
 Her employment as a caregiver for a quadriplegic man, Will, who has been stripped of a life that he loved teaches her that she must live life as fully as she can.
 Louisa realizes and grows so much as a woman through her interactions with Will, while Will finds peace from guiding Louisa and getting to know her.
 It is the perfect romantic contemporary for those who enjoy reading the genre and copious amounts of tissues will be required while reading.

 Author Wrote the Screenplay for the Movie